John Templeton (botanist): Other

 John Templeton maintained a natural history cabinet containing specimens from Calobar, New Holland and The Carolinas as well as is Ireland cabinets.
-His library included Rees's Cyclopædia and works by Carl Linnaeus, Edward Donovan and William Swainson s:Zoological Illustrationsand he used a John Dollond microscope and lenses.
+His library included Rees's Cyclopædia and works by Carl Linnaeus, Edward Donovan and William Swainson s:Zoological Illustrations and he used a John Dollond microscope and lenses.
+He made a tour of Scotland with Henry MacKinnon.
+His diaries record the Comet of 1807 and the Great Comet of 1811.